How to do Amazon keyword research for your books

 What’s long tail?
 Long tail keywords consist of more than one word, so in fact, they are short phrases.

-Many authors misunderstand this point when selecting Amazon KDP keywords.
+Many authors misunderstand this when selecting Amazon KDP keywords.
 They think that a keyword should be only one word.
-This is not the case at all.
+It is not the case at all.

 Each one of your seven Amazon keywords should be more than one word.